open-learning/git4ol/README.md

 ###3" > assignment/1.md
 ```

-To make sure our change was ok let's use `cat` to confirm our changes
+To make sure our change was ok let's use `cat` to confirm our changes:

 ```shell
 student@shell:~/mock$ cat assignment/1.md